facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/windows/sso/index.md

 In this post, we will walk  you through the steps on how to setup your applications for a Single Sign On with [WebAuthenticationBroker](http://msdn.microsoft.com/en-us/library/windows/apps/windows.security.authentication.web.webauthenticationbroker.aspx) for Windows Store apps.

+> **Note**: To get the Facebook Login with SSO working, you do not necessarily need to have a Windows Store account.
+You can simply get your Package Security Identifier (SID) by looking at the value of the AbsoluteURI property of the URI returned by the [GetCurrentApplicationCallbackUri](http://msdn.microsoft.com/en-us/library/windows/apps/windows.security.authentication.web.webauthenticationbroker.getcurrentapplicationcallbackuri.aspx) function of the WebAuthenticationBroker via a debugger, printing it on console (JavaScript Applications) or viewing it by attaching its value to a UI element such as a TextBox.
+However, It is strongly recommended that you get the value via the Windows Store by following the steps below because the Package Security Identifier is computed by Windows based on your App Name and if there is any difference between the name you reserve in the Store for your app and what you use when creating a project in Visual Studio, the Facebook login may break.

 ## Setting up on Windows Store app on Facebook
 *	Log on to the Facebook developer portal (https://developers.facebook.com) and navigate to your application.
 Click Edit App or Create new app